ksu-is/FileMoodReading/README.md

 # FileMoodReading

-A project that will take in a file or input and calulate the mood or expression of the writing.
-The output will display the precentages of each mood reading and evaluate which expression had the highest percentage.
-The file taken in will be a .txt file.
+A project that will take in a text file and a manual input on a word to find within the document.
+The program will return if the word was found, and if found, how many times the word was found in the program.

 ## Authors